ianrmurphy/oscc_wiki/firmware/Firmware-Brake.md

 ### Brake Disable

 #### ID: 0x51

+> *Note*: Brake reports should be checked after sending brake disable command to ensure that the module received the command and disabled properly.

 | Type     | Size (bytes) | Description |
 | -------- | ------------ | ----------- |